The Ultimate Guide to Google Performance Max Campaigns [2025]

 • Under Languages, select the language you want your Performance Max ads to appear in.
 You can choose different languages for different sets of customers.

-• You can also add URL exclusions to prevent certain pages on your website from displaying in ads.
+You can also add URL exclusions to prevent certain pages on your website from displaying in ads.

-7. Choose your assets
+7. Choose your Google Pmax campaign assets

-Coming back to choosing assets, creating listing groups is required.
+Back to choosing assets, creating listing groups is required.
 By default, a listing group includes all products submitted to your Merchant Center account.

 performance_max_assets